 And how does medDigital differ from other medical communication agencies?

-You are someone who appears comfortable with taking risks.
-To date, you have taken risks that seem to have paid off.
+You’re someone who appears comfortable with taking risks.
+To date, you’ve taken risks that seem to have paid off.
 Do you have any advice on risk-taking as an entrepreneur?

 Don’t take stupid risks.
 Don’t mortgage your house.
 Don’t be unethical or immoral.
 These things will come back and bite, and are not good risks to take.
 That said, in being an entrepreneur you need to have a huge appetite for risk.
 It’s a killer world out there and you can fail.